adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "It could spoil the fun," replied the kitten, yawning.

-Zeb Returns to the Ranch
+## Zeb Returns to the Ranch

 Eureka was much surprised to find herself in disgrace.
 She was forbidden to wander around the palace and stayed in confinement in Dorothy’s room.
-So she began to beg her mis- tress to send her to some other place.
+So she began to beg her mistress to send her to some other place.
 Dorothy was herself anxious to get home.

 The next evening after the trial the little girl begged Ozma to allow her to look in the enchanted picture, and the Princess readily consented.
 Then Dorothy found, with the aid of the enchanted picture, that Uncle Henry had returned to the farm in Kansas.
 She also saw that both he and Aunt Em were dressed in mourning, because they thought their little niece had been killed by the earthquake.